Michael-KaHNg/Nautiyal_Dartmouth_Brain_Imaging_P3_Neural_WIth_Locomotion/README.md

 (Left)
 Infrared port activities from [previously aligned GIPO] is matching perfectly with the newly aligned [overhead camera locomotion] data for the whole session.
-The bottom shows that we have consistent alignment even when zooming at different time point througout the session.
+The bottom shows that we have consistent alignment even when zooming in at different time point througout the session.

 (Right)
 A whole session cross-correlation analysis using infarared activites from GIPO and overhead camera.
 The correlation peaks at bin 0, further demonstrating proper data alignment.